-Many people believe that water will be a privatized commodity in the future.
-In fact, a google search of the phrase “water privatization” yielded about 641,000 results and a search for “how to invest in water” yielded about 31,000,000 results.
-There are a lot of crazy ideas out there that might work if you’re Ted Turner.
+Many people think water will be a privatized commodity in the future.
+In fact, a google search of the phrase “water privatization” yields about 641,000 results.
+Another search for “how to invest in water” yields about 31,000,000 results.
+There are many crazy ideas for investing in water.
+And some of them might even work… if you’re Ted Turner.

 If you thoroughly believe that water will be privatized in the future, then we are of the opinion that Coca Cola is the way to go, you get a known name brand, a well-managed company, a dividend, and a giant in the industry all for one price.
 Even if water didn’t get privatized, it would still be a decent safe play in the end.